The generalised hodograph method for non-diagonalisable integrable systems of hydrodynamic type: Introduction

 Analogously to the semisimple setting, such block-diagonal systems can be written in the form \eqref{Fsys}, by introducing the commutative and associative product $\circ$ defined by the structure constants

 for all $\alpha,\beta,\gamma\in\{1,\dots,r\}$ and $i\in\{1,\dots,m_\alpha\}$, $j\in\{1,\dots,m_\beta\}$, ${k\in\{1,\dots,m_\gamma\}}$.
 These products appear in the theory of F-manifolds with Euler vector fields.
-More precisely, coordinates realising \eqref{Fsys}, called \emph{canonical coordinates}, were provided in \cite{DH} when the product defined by \eqref{strconsts_reg} induces the structure of an F-manifold with Euler vector field and satisfies the \emph{regularity} requirement, that is, the operator of multiplication by the Euler vector field admits a canonical decomposition such that to each Jordan block there corresponds a distinct eigenvalue.
+More precisely, coordinates realising \eqref{Fsys}, called \emph{canonical coordinates}, were provided in \cite{DH} when the product defined by \eqref{strconsts_reg} induces the structure of an F-manifold with Euler vector field and satisfies the \emph{regularity} requirement.
+That is, the operator of multiplication by the Euler vector field admits a canonical decomposition such that to each Jordan block there corresponds a distinct eigenvalue.
+It will be convenient to relabel the coordinates $(u^1,\dots,u^n)$ according to the following rule.
+For each $\alpha\in\{2,\dots,r\}$ and for each $j\in\{1,\dots,m_\alpha\}$ we write

+so that $u^{j(\alpha)}$ denotes the $j$-th coordinate associated to the Jordan block with label $\alpha$ (for $\alpha=1$ we set $j(\alpha)=j$).
 The regular setting reduces to the semisimple one when $r=n$, in which case one retrieves systems of hydrodynamic type admitting a diagonal representation.

 Integrable systems of hydrodynamic type appear in particular as related to a class of F-manifolds introduced in \cite{LPR} (see also \cite{LP}) under the name of \emph{F-manifolds with compatible connection (and flat unit)}.
 These were extensively studied in \cite{LPVG}.
 This relation is pivotal in generalising Tsarev's approach to the non-diagonalisable setting, as in the semisimple case the quantities \eqref{ChS} can be identified with part of the Christoffel symbols of a torsionless connection $\nabla$ (called in \cite{LP} the \emph{natural connection}) and Tsarev's integrability conditions coincide with the vanishing of some components of the associated Riemann tensor.
 As shown in \cite{LPR}, Tsarev's condition \eqref{tsarev2} can be written in one of the two equivalent forms